colinpaicemq/TLSWorkshop/documentation/workshopDocumentation.md

 - generates a private key with EC curve with the type prime26v1
 - creates a (self signed) certificate
 - create the files with the file name caEC256
-- The CA expires in 6 days  (see the genca.sh script)

 ## Generate the signed server certificate